Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Before you plant your bines, you must provide a very sturdy structure for them to grow on.
 It’s not a good idea to grow them on your house because they are very heavy and have been known to destroy their supports.
 It’s better to build a strong arbor or pergola for them well away from other plants.
 Use weather resistant material such as cedar and provide concrete footings for the posts to keep them from being pulled over.

 Wisteria prefers to grow in full sun but it will tolerate some shade.
 Make sure that your bine is getting a minimum of 6 hours of sunlight each day.
 It also needs well-drained soil.
 Be very careful with fertilizing.
 Too much nitrogen will cause the plants to grow foliage but no flowers.
-Always use a low nitrogen/high phosphorous (encourages blooming) fertilizer if you bine is not growing well.
+Always use a low nitrogen/high phosphorous fertilizer if you bine is not growing well.
+Phosphorous encourages flowering.
 Healthy bines do not require fertilizer.
 Just apply some compost at the base each spring.

 Make sure that your young wisteria is well-watered.
 Do not allow it to dry out.
 Once established, the bine only needs about 1 inch of water each week.